omersx/RelevanceAI-chatbot/README.md

 ### 📌 Notes

-- Relevance Ai in free plan is limated is provide you daily credit to use the service
+- Relevance Ai in free plan is limited that provide you daily credit to use the service but limited to few messages per day.so you have to upgrade for more use,
 - sing up in Relevance Ai create agent and setup your rag then create your API Key
 ####  for easy setup use ready template agent sing up with this link : https://app.relevanceai.com/agents/bcbe5a/6b8c8ef52cf7-40db-93cf-3d437f38ab7e/db4b5fa6-23b1-4a8c-9f89-f5d7a6fb27df/clone